modelscope/data-juicer/tools/fmt_conversion/README.md

 # Format Conversion Tools

-Here Data-Juicer provides tens of format conversion tools for diverse datasets, including multimodal datasets, post tuning datasets, and so on.
+[`tools/fmt_conversion`](.) provides tens of format conversion tools for diverse datasets, including multimodal datasets, post tuning datasets, and so on.
 These tools can convert raw datasets into a unified intermediate format required by Data-Juicer (referred to as "DJ Format").
 The default implementation of DJ operators is designed based on this format - for example, directly reading data payloads from the 'text' field for processing operations.
 For special format requirements, users can either adjust operator parameter configurations for adaptation or implement custom operators to enable extended support.